 U.S. Colleges hosted a social media contest in December, challenging students at all five California locations to see who could raise the most awareness for their local Boys and Girls Club.
 To win the contest, students in the class had to share a post on social media and generate the most likes and shares.
-The San Diego campus took first place, winning a $500 donation to the Boys & Girls Club of Greater San Diego.
+The San Diego Healthcare Training Campus took first place, winning a $500 donation to the Boys & Girls Club of Greater San Diego.

 “I am proud of our San Diego students for their efforts to support such a worthy organization,” said Curtiss Speller, Director of Admissions at U.S. Colleges San Diego.
 “We hope this donation will help them support their staff and kids during these tough times.”